Creighton4Good/C4G-Program-Documents/governance.md

 - End-of-semester retrospectives for reflection and feedback

 # 7. Transparency and Documentation
 When possible, all program documents will be maintained in a public GitHub repository.
 Each project must include standard files: README.md, CONTRIBUTING.md, LICENSE.md, MAINTAINERS.md, and CODE_OF_CONDUCT.md.
+Individual project repositories may link to program standard files when appropropriate.

 # 8. External Partnerships and Funding
 All partnerships must align with Creighton’s mission and be reviewed by the Faculty Advisory Committee.
 External funding and sponsorships require approval from both the committee and the University.